This post may contain affiliate links. Read my full disclosure policy.

 Green Tahini Sauce

-Make the meatballs: Place ground meat, salt and spices in a bowl and mix and toss with a fork to evenly distribute.
+- Make the meatballs: Place ground meat, salt and spices in a bowl and mix and toss with a fork to distribute evenly.
 Add onion, garlic, herbs and chili flakes, mixing again with a fork.

 If using very low-fat turkey or chicken, knead in 2 teaspoons olive oil– or meatballs will be rubbery. 😉